Structural modeling of economic choices of heterogeneous agents

 View on GitHub

-• On MacOS/unix, if you install in the /tmp directory, the installation will disappear after a reboot:
+• On MacOS/unix, if you install in the /tmp directory, the repo will disappear at reboot:

 • cd /tmp